derecost/LOGAN/inst/style.md

 }
 ```

-4. Assignments should be made with `<-`, not `=`
+4. Assignments should be made with `<-`, not `=`.
-5. Don't use `;` or `attach`
+5. Don't use `;` or `attach`.
 6. All binary operators (`=`, `==`, `+`, `!=`, `<-`, etc.) must have spaces before and after.
 There is no space after an opening parenthesis or before a closing parenthesis.
-7. Never place a space before a comma
+7. Never place a space before a comma.
-8. Always place a space after a comma
+8. Always place a space after a comma.

 ## Commenting
 1. Inline comments need at least one space before the `#`.
-All comments need one space after `#`
+All comments need one space after `#`.
-2. Any persisting `# TODO:` comment should be written in the `README.md` file under Section `Planned features`
+2. Any persisting `# TODO:` comment should be written in the `README.md` file under Section `Planned features`.
-3. When commenting, remember to favor explaqining the "why", not the "how"
+3. When commenting, remember to favor explaqining the "why", not the "how".

 # git guidelines